Starry Sky: Anime

 An anime adaptation was distributed through Animate.tv's website and Sun TV.
 It was written by Makoto Nakamura and directed by Kiyoko Sayama.

 There are 26 episodes lasting 11 minutes each.
-First airing of the episodes was on Animate.tv in late of December 2008.
-In February 2011, Sun TV started also simulcasting this series, airing two parts episodes of this series as a whole episode (meaning 13 episodes by 22 minutes each).
+The first airing of the episodes was on Animate.tv in late December 2008.
+In February 2011, Sun TV started also simulcasting this series, airing two parts of episodes of this series as a whole episode (meaning 13 episodes by 22 minutes each).
 They are done in an episodic format, with each episode (or two parts of the episode) focusing on one character or subset of characters from the storyline.

 Reception

 The game was well-received upon its release in Japan.
 The Spring game was featured in magazines such as Dengeki Girls'Style.